-The Examination is administered by an ad hoc Examination Committee, chaired by a standing faculty member in the Graduate Group (the Examination Chair) and with the Graduate Group Chair serving ex officio.
-The Examination Committee is designated by the Dissertation Chair, with the approval of the Graduate Group Chair.
+The Examination is administered by an ad hoc Examination Committee, chaired by a standing faculty member of the History of Art (the Examination Chair) and with the Graduate Group Chair serving ex officio.
+The Examination Committee is designated by the Examination Chair, with the approval of the Graduate Group Chair.
 The Examination Committee normally comprises three or four members, the majority of whom must be members of the Graduate Group, but it may also include appropriate specialists from other departments at Penn or outside the University.
-The parameters of the Candidacy Examination is defined by the candidate in a brief written statement, which, after approval by the Dissertation Chair and Graduate Group Chair, is circulated to the Examination Committee.
+The parameters of the Candidacy Examination is defined by the candidate in a brief written statement, which, after approval by the Examination Chair and Graduate Group Chair, is circulated to the Examination Committee.